-The FAA estimates that 12 airplanes in the U.S. registry will be affected by this AD, that it will take approximately 1 workhour per airplane to accomplish this action, and that the average labor rate is approximately \$60 an hour.
+The FAA has determined that there are no Harbin Model Y12 IV airplanes currently in the U.S. registry that will be affected by this AD.
+If any of these airplanes were registered in the U.S., it would take approximately 1 workhour per airplane to accomplish this action, and the average labor rate is approximately \$60 an hour.
 Since an owner/operator who holds at least a private pilot's certificate as authorized by sections 43.7 and 43.9 of the Federal Aviation Regulations (14 CFR 43.7 and 43.9) can accomplish this action, the only cost impact upon the public is the time it will take the affected airplane owners/operators to incorporate this AFM revision.

-The cost impact figure discussed above is based on assumptions that no operator has yet accomplished any of this requirements of this AD action, and that no operator will accomplish those actions in the future if this AD were not adopted.
+The cost impact figure discussed above is based on assumptions that no operator has yet accomplished any of the requirements of this AD action, and that no operator will accomplish those actions in the future if this AD were not adopted.